GabeOchieng/Ebola-data-parser/README.md

 # Ebola-data-parser

+PLEASE PREVIEW IN RAW FORMAT TO READ CLEARLY
 This is a python script that parses the Ebola data provided by the WHO through HDX database and converts it into a simple format that can be imported as a variable into MATLAB or Octave.

 An example of expected input is in the following format: header1, header2, header3 //first line contains headers for the columns "Cumulative number of confirmed, probable and suspected Ebola cases",Guinea,2015-03-10,3285.0